-As of June 2014, the Fuji lens line has expanded from the three initially launched lenses to thirteen.
-Fuji has done an amazing job with lenses in my opinion, first introducing prime lenses and then following up with some zooms later.
+Without a doubt, Fuji has done an amazing job with X-series lenses, first introducing prime lenses and then following up with some zooms later.
 This basically showed that Fuji’s target market was professionals and enthusiasts that were looking for a serious mirrorless system.
-I had a pleasure of shooting with all three initially launched lenses and I have recently shot with every single Fuji lens, except for the newly announced XF 18-135mm f/3.5-5.6 OIS WR (weather resistant) lens.
+I had the pleasure of shooting with all three initially launched lenses and I have recently shot with every single Fuji lens, except for the newly announced XF 18-135mm f/3.5-5.6 OIS WR (weather resistant) lens.
 So far, my experience has been very positive on the entire line of Fuji and Zeiss lenses.
 Specifically, I found the 23mm f/1.4, 35mm f/1.4 and 56mm f/1.2 primes to be my favorites.
-The 56mm f/1.2 deserves a praise on its own, being an amazing portrait lens with exceptionally good optics and beautiful bokeh.
+The 56mm f/1.2 deserves praise on its own, being an amazing portrait lens with exceptionally good optics and beautiful bokeh.

 The Lens Modulation Optimizer (LMO) feature from the X-E2 has been also added to the X-T1.
 In short, LMO applies software tweaks to images to reduce the effect of diffraction and other optical aberrations, resulting in sharper images.
 Although this feature is great for JPEG shooters, it is completely useless if you shoot in RAW format.
 And since I only shoot in RAW, the Lens Modulation Optimizer setting does not matter, similar to Dynamic Range, Noise Reduction and other image-enhancing features found on the camera.
 If you want to read more about this feature, check out this page at Fujifilm-x.com.